Latest From Our Articles

 • Prebiotic fiber-rich meals, such as veggies and whole grains

-• Consuming less meat, dairy, and egg products
+• Consume less meat, dairy products, and egg products

-• Avoiding artificial sweeteners, additional sugar and processed food
+• Avoid artificial sweeteners, additional sugar, and processed food